THE NOT SO NEW DEUTSCHLANDTICKET – ALL YOU NEED TO KNOW (Updated for 2026)

 Deutschlandticket – The Good

-It will likely save you money
+It may save you money

 It should be easy – no need to buy tickets constantly